-Have applied to Waterford Township through the Mortgage Subsistence Payment Program and authorize Waterford Township and its representatives to assist me with my housing issues, including contact with my local agent/management company as needed.
-You, the lending company are authorized to provide to Waterford Township any records and information about me and my case including confidential information that may be asked for.
+Have applied to Waterford Township through the Rental Subsistence Payment Program and authorize Waterford Township and its representatives to assist me with my housing issues, including contact with my local agent/management company as needed.
+You, the local agent/management company are authorized to provide to Waterford Township any records and information about me and my case including confidential information that may be asked for.